mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

     ExternalChallenges::draw_from_transcript_seed(memory_challenges_seed, true);
 ```

-These external challenges are later used within the prover to add some randomness to improve the security.
+These external challenges add randomness inside the prover to improve security.

-Now we're ready to start proving the circuit !
+---

-## Evaluate witness
+## Evaluate Witness

-First we need to prepare a trace (table) with witness and memory columns.
-This means taking data from the circruit form (where we say things like "this variable was equal to 15 at this step" - and put it in a nice table).

-Trace table is simply a matrix, where each row is responsible for a single execution step.
+The next step is to prepare a trace (table) with both witness and memory columns.
+This table is a matrix where each row represents a single execution step.
+Data from the circuit is organized into readable columns.

 ```rust
 let witness_trace = evaluate_witness(